 Place the noodles into the bowl.
 Arrange the tomato cut into sticks, thickly shredded cucumber, meat mixture and chopped spring onion leaves.

 Place the shiraganegi, shredded white part of a long green onion onto the center.
 Finally, drizzle on the hot chili oil.

 You can substitute regular fresh ramen noodles with the hiyashi chuka noodles.
 In that case, cook the noodles for a slightly longer time instructed on the package otherwise chilling in ice water makes the noodles too firm.

-If you use Tianmianjiang, sweet bean sauce instead of the red miso, check out our previous Tantanmen video on how to make the meat mixture.
+If you use Tianmianjiang, sweet bean sauce instead of the red miso, check out our previous Tantanmen recipe on how to make the meat mixture.

-To make the shiraganegi (shredded white part of a long green onion), check out our yakibuta ramen video.
+To make the shiraganegi (shredded white part of a long green onion), check out our yakibuta ramen recipe.